First, let’s check the density plots, to see how the data are grouped.

 Show the code

-#meethod from https://lashlock.github.io/compbio/R_presentation.html#we need to use raw counts as integers, no Z-scorescountData <-read.csv('tnseq_dd_counts_scores.csv', header =TRUE, sep =";")countData <- countData[,c(1,7,9,11,13)]countData[,2:5] <-lapply(countData[,2:5], as.integer)metaData <-data.frame(names(countData[,2:5]),c("HB27","HB27","Ppol","Ppol"),c("Exp1","Exp2","Exp1","Exp2"))names(metaData) <-c("Sample","Strain","Experiment")dds <-DESeqDataSetFromMatrix(countData=countData, colData=metaData, design=~Strain, tidy =TRUE)
+#meethod from https://lashlock.github.io/compbio/R_presentation.html#we need to use raw counts as integers, no Z-scores and only complete casescountData <-read.csv('tnseq_dd_counts_scores_all.csv', header =TRUE, sep =";")countData <-na.omit(countData[,c(1,7,9,11,13)])countData[,2:5] <-lapply(countData[,2:5], as.integer)metaData <-data.frame(names(countData[,2:5]),c("Ppol","Ppol","HB27","HB27"),c("Exp1","Exp2","Exp1","Exp2"))names(metaData) <-c("Sample","Strain","Experiment")dds <-DESeqDataSetFromMatrix(countData=countData, colData=metaData, design=~Strain, tidy =TRUE)

 Warning in DESeqDataSet(se, design = design, ignoreRank): some variables in